Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Redshift Evolution of the Black Hole Shadow

 \subsection{Intrinsic Evolution: The Impact of Phantom Crossing}

-To disentangle geometric effects from environmental factors, we first examine the shadow evolution in an optical vacuum ($n=1$).
-Figure \ref{fig:shadow_vacuum} presents the evolution of the normalized shadow radius $R_{sh}(z)/M_{0}$ for the seven scenarios defined in Table \ref{tab:scenarios}.
+To disentangle intrinsic effects from environmental ones, we first set $n=1$ (optical vacuum).
+Figure~\ref{fig:shadow_vacuum} shows the evolution of $R_{sh}(z)$ (in units of the reference mass $M_0$) for the five scenarios in the EGB case $\alpha=-0.004$.

-The evolution of the shadow radius exhibits a morphology that is intrinsically linked to the mass accretion history analyzed in Section \ref{sec:mass}, yet it reveals how spacetime geometry modulates observable signatures.
-The non-monotonic ``hump'' feature—rising in the low-redshift phantom domain ($z \lesssim 0.25$) and falling in the high-redshift quintessence domain ($z \gtrsim 0.25$)—is a direct geometric mapping of the mass evolution profile $M(z)$.
-This confirms that in an optical vacuum, the shadow radius acts as a faithful tracer of the dark energy equation of state, preserving the dynamical fingerprint of the phantom crossing.
+Because $R_{sh}(z)$ scales with $M(z)$ in vacuum, the shadow evolution directly traces the secular mass history discussed in Section~\ref{sec:mass}.
+In particular, Scenarios~1 and 2 exhibit a ``trough'': $R_{sh}$ decreases at low redshift and then turns around and increases at higher redshift, mirroring the change in the sign of $1+w_{DE}(z)$ across the phantom divide.
+Conversely, Scenario~5 shows a ``hump'' behavior, corresponding to the opposite transition (phantom at low redshift to quintessence at higher redshift).

-However, the translation from mass to shadow size involves a critical geometric factor governed by the EGB gravitational coupling $\alpha$.
-We observe the same vertical stratification as in the mass sector, but with a distinct physical origin.
-While the \textit{shape} of the curves is dictated by the accretion history (under a fixed efficiency parameter $A$), the \textit{absolute scaling} is dominated by the direct modification of the photon sphere radius $r_{ph}$ in the EGB metric.
-Specifically, the negative $\alpha$ branch (Red/Purple) effectively weakens the gravitational potential in the strong-field regime, pushing the photon sphere outward and enlarging the shadow relative to GR.
-Conversely, positive $\alpha$ (Orange/Brown) compresses the shadow.
-This implies that EGB gravity breaks the degeneracy between accretion and geometry: it introduces a static geometric offset that persists across cosmic time, shifting the baseline of the accretion-driven curve independent of the fluid dynamics.
+While the \emph{shape} of the curves is driven by the thermodynamic parameters $(c,\beta)$ through the accretion history, the \emph{overall normalization} is set by the EGB coupling via $\xi(\alpha)$.
+For our best-fit value $\alpha=-0.004$, $\xi(\alpha)$ is slightly larger than its GR counterpart ($3\sqrt{3}\simeq 5.196$), implying a nearly redshift-independent enhancement of the shadow size relative to GR.
+This constant geometric offset is distinct from the secular evolution induced by $M(z)$, and therefore helps separate the modified-gravity contribution (baseline scale) from the dark-energy contribution (evolution and turning points).

-Finally, the thermodynamic fine-tuning observed in the mass sector propagates into the shadow sector.
-Within each gravitational bundle, the Kaniadakis entropy ($\beta=0.5$) induces a secondary splitting in the shadow radius.
-Although this effect is subtler than the geometric $\alpha$-shift, it demonstrates that the microphysical properties of the dark energy fluid—by modulating the background expansion and accretion rate—leave a distinguishable imprint on the strong-field optical appearance of the black hole.
+In summary, the vacuum shadow evolution encodes a twofold signature: $\alpha$ sets the overall scale through geometry, whereas $(c,\beta)$ governs the redshift dependence through the KHDE-driven mass drift and any associated turning points at phantom crossing.